 UNIQA Group does not currently pursue any diversity concept.
-However, we are currently working to develop one.
+Work is being done, however, on the development of such.

 Remuneration Report

 Remuneration of the Management Board and Supervisory Board

 The members of the Management Board receive their remuneration exclusively from UNIQA Insurance Group AG, the Group holding company.